sladem-tox/Pharmacokinetic-sym/README.md

 git clone https://github.com/sladem-tox/Pharmacokinetic-sym
 ```

-Extract the contents of the repository.
+Choose download zip and then extract the contents of the repository.

+Navigate to the .exe file inside the "ddmmyy Compilation" folder.

 Double-click the file ```PK Graph.exe``` to open the simulator